 Folding the Flamingo

 Montroll’s repertoire of origami models includes both simple ones and more complex designs.
 Even his more complicated models still look deceptively simple.
-This origami flamingo though, is pretty easy.
+The origami flamingo instructions are pretty easy to follow.
 It’s derived from a narrowed kite base and can be folded in about ten minutes.
 It’s a low intermediate level design.

 Diagrams for the Origami Flamingo

-This is one of the models available in John Montroll’s book Origami Birds.
-This book has a selection of bird designs from around the world, of varying degrees of complexity.
-This book is available from Amazon in both the USA and UK.
+You can find this origami flamingo diagram in John Montroll’s book Origami Birds.
+This book has a selection of bird designs from around the world, of varying degrees of complexity, and is available from Amazon.

 You can also subscribe to the mailing list by entering your email in the box below: